Fittokung/ChaiTung-financial-Tracker/README.md

 # 💸 ChaiTung(ใช้ตังค์) - Income-Expense Tracker App

-A mobile app for tracking your income and expenses, built using **React Native with Expo** and **TypeScript**.
-Currently designed for Android.
+ChaiTung is a mobile application designed to help you track your income and expenses.
+Built with **React Native** (via Expo) and **TypeScript**, it offers an user-friendly experience (currently optimized for Android).

 ## ⚙️ Tech Stack

-- React Native (via Expo)
+- React Native (via Expo): The core framework for building the cross-platform app.
-- TypeScript
+- TypeScript: Enhances code quality with static type checking.
+- Expo Router: A routing solution for navigating within the app.
-- React Navigation (Bottom Tabs)
+- React Navigation (Bottom Tabs): Provides an intuitive tab-based navigation experience.
-- DateTime Picker
+- DateTime Picker: A component for easy date selection.
-- @react-native-picker/picker for dropdown menus
+- @react-native-picker/picker: A component for dropdown menus
+- react-native-chart-kit: A component for analytical charts and graphs for financial insights.
+- date-fns: A library for efficient date and time manipulation.

-## 📱 Screens
+## 📱 Screens & Functionality

 - **Home**

-  - Shows total balance, income, expenses, and recent transactions.
+  - Get a quick overview of your total balance, total income, total expenses, and recent transactions.

 - **Add Expense**